 Jesus took our sins on Himself once and for all and became the Azazel, the scapegoat, for us.
 He bore our sins and carried them outside the city onto a hill where He would bring them to a wooden cross once and for all.

 Never again do we have to worry about our names being in the Book of Life.
 We never have to worry each year if we have atoned enough.
 Jesus became our High Priest and the veil of the temple was rent in two giving us, His people, access to God and we can sit before the Mercy Seat and speak with Him.

 “All we like sheep have gone astray;

 the iniquity of us all.”
 ESV

-The beauty of the fall festivals is wrapped up in its past, present and OUR future.
+The beauty of the Jewish festivals is wrapped up in its past, present and OUR future.
 Jesus is returning for His church, at the last trumpet.
 We will go in and sit before His throne!

 So why should Day of Atonement matter for Christians?
-It can be a beautiful time for us to fast, focus on Jesus and the sacrifice He made for our sins so that we CAN be written in the Book of Life for eternity.
+It can be a beautiful time for us to fast, rest, and focus on Jesus and the sacrifice He made for our sins so that we CAN be written in the Book of Life for eternity.
 It is a time we can make amends with others and forgive those who have offended us, even if they have not asked for it.